 Isabelle is an award-winning environmental writer and conservation photographer, passionate about environmental science, wildlife natural history and conservation, endangered species, marine mammals and ecosystems, and the changing relationships between people and their environments.
 Her work has appeared in National Geographic News, BBC Wildlife, Canadian Wildlife, New Scientist, and other publications.
 Isabelle has also produced videos for National Geographic and written and co-directed several films on British Columbia’s species at risk.
 Isabelle has led marine mammal photography workshops in Haida Gwaii, BC, and also enjoys teaching nature photography for children and youth in schools.

 Isabelle will share tips and help improve your skills to ensure that you get the very best from this trip.
 All levels of ability are welcome.

-Enjoy this gallery of Isabelle's images with us.
+Enjoy this gallery with some of Isabelle's images from her time with us.

 Boomer also works regularly in the Antarctic as a Photographer-in-residence for pocket cruise operations and brings to the table a wealth of knowledge with regards to facilitating photo tours and photographing wildlife and landscapes in challenging conditions.
 He is great company and has a zest for helping others learn!

 Enjoy this gallery of Boomer's west coast images.